 - 1. Transfers will be made without regard to race, color, national origin, sex, religion, or familial status.
 Residents can be transferred to accommodate a disability. - 2.
 Residents will not be transferred to a dwelling unit of equal size except to alleviate hardship of the resident or other undesirable conditions as determined by the Executive Director or designee. - 3.
 Residents will receive one offer of a transfer.
 Refusal of that offer without good cause will result in lease termination for mandatory transfers or the removal of the household from the transfer list for voluntary transfers. - 4.
-HACFM has combined the waiting list for the Family PH developments, the Senior developments will maintain separate Site Based Waitlists.
+HACFM will maintain separate Site Based Waitlists.